streamshub/flink-sql-examples/README.md

 The `data-generator` module contains an application that can provide the streams of data for the different examples.

-## Running the examples
+## Setting up the environment for running an example

-The steps to run each example are very similar _(TODO add steps for running Flink SQL)_:

 1. Start minikube with the following resources.